 - Apply pre-contact poison barrier products to reduce the risk of rash.
-Most pets are not sensitive to poison ivy, but the oil can stick to their fur and cause a reaction in someone who pets them.
+Most pets are not sensitive to poison oak, poison ivy, or poison sumac, but the oil can stick to their fur and cause a reaction in someone who pets them.

 When to seek medical help?